arifadinugroho/arifadinugroho/README.md

-- 👋 Hi, I’m Arif Adi Nugroho
+- 👋 Hi, I am Arif Adi Nugroho
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I am interested in Data Science and Artificial Intelligence
-- 🌱 I’m currently learning to be a Data Scientist

 <!---
 arifadinugroho/arifadinugroho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.